progressions/messaging-service/README.md

 # Backend Interview Project

 This is a scaffold for Hatch's backend interview project.
 It includes basic setup for development, testing, and deployment.
+The service is built with Rails 8 (API-only).

 ## Guidelines